Kaspaaro/Repo_Scraper/README.md

 npm run start
 ```
 ## Attention!
-Note!: The register is not broken, it just lacks the feature to tell the user that hes now registered, so when u fill the fields just try to login into the account :)
+### **Note**: The register is not broken, it just lacks the feature to tell the user that he's now registered.
+So when you fill the fields, just try to log in to the account 🙂
 For using the application in full functionality in locally, you need to have **an auth server** and **database** for the app.
 You can use this for the auth server or make your own.
 ```shell